lead generation

 How to Create a Lead Scoring System

-A successful lead scoring system combines both demographic and behavioral factors.
+A successful lead scoring system combines both demographic and behavioural factors.

 By analyzing these factors, you can create a score